So when Scabface brought word that the ladies had returned to Essex House, I made haste to join them.

 When last I saw him, he was conversing of his plat to help Essex ’scape the country, but Essex had sent word that it were cowardly to flee.

 “There’s crasie for you,” sayt Onix.
 Then he added, “I see many dropped papers.
-Scarce a day goes by without the kits or the servants bringing one home to read or have read to them.”
+Scarce a day goes by without the servants bringing one home to read or have read to them.”